palikhov/west-marches/README.md

 4. **Have fun.** This game is about exploring imagination.
 Have fun with it.
 5. **Share the spotlight.** It is easy to lose sight that this is a game of cooperation.
 Every character brings something unique to the party, and we should embrace and encourage that.

+## Setting

+This takes place in a homebrew setting.
+More details on this will follow soon!

 ## How to start a character

 Start by submitting [a character issue](issues/new?assignees=&labels=character%2Cunapproved&template=character.md&title=Character%3A+NAME+OF+CHARACTER).
 A game master will work with you in the comments to sort out any character building questions and issues.